raystack/raccoon/docs/docs/concepts/structure.md

 This section talks briefly about the content of various important packages.
 You can use this to guess the code location when you need to make changes.

-### `http`
+### `service`

-Contains all the http related code including code related to `websocket`, `rest` and `grpc`.
+Contains all backend related code including code related to `websocket`, `rest` and `grpc`.
 It also has code pertaining to the http server that serves both WebSocket and REST APIs.

+#### `service/rest`

+Contains server-side code along with request/response handler for the REST endpoint.

-#### `http/websocket`
+#### `service/rest/websocket`

 Contains server-related code along with request/response handlers and [connection management](architecture.md#connections).

-#### `http/rest`

-Contains server-side code along with resquest/response handler for the REST endpoint.

-#### `http/gRPC`
+#### `service/gRPC`

 Contains server-side handlers for gRPC server.

 ### `worker`

 Buffer from when the events are processed and before events are published.
-This will also act as interface that connects server and publisher when in the future.
-Currently, `worker` is tightly coupled with `websocket` server and `kafka` publisher.
+This will also act as interface that connects server and publisher.

 ### `publisher`

-Does the actual publishing to the downstream pipeline.
-Currently, only support Kafka publisher.
+Does the actual publishing to the downstream message queue.
+Currently Supports:
+* Apache Kafka
+* Google Cloud Pub/Sub
+* Amazon Web Services Kinesis

 ### `app`